latentiv/pyutils25/README.md

 If you encounter any issues, please report them in the issue tracker.
 We will try to fix them as soon as possible.

+## Changelog

+- `0.0.3`: Allows negative Steiner points and snsure coordinates are converted to FieldNumber before Point construction